tombh/total-viewsheds/README.md

 This is an example of a single viewshed from the summit of Mt.
 Diablo in California.
 It was created by another viewshed tool called [Caltopo](https://caltopo.com).

 ## Algorithm
-This project is based on the work of S. Tabik, A. R. Cervilla, E. Zapata and L.F.
-Romero from the University of Málaga, in their paper; [Efficient Data Structure and Highly Scalable Algorithm for Total-Viewshed Computation](www.ac.uma.es/~siham/STARS.pdf).
+This project is based on the work of Siham Tabik, Antonio R. Cervilla, Emilio Zapata, Luis F. Romero in their paper _Efficient Data Structure and Highly Scalable Algorithm for Total-Viewshed Computation_: https://ieeexplore.ieee.org/document/6837455

 However it notably improves on it by using Band of Sight 'shapes' rather than calculating the coordinates of every single Band.
 This has massive space improvement and therefore speed improvement.
 It also reduces the need for a linked list, further improving the simplicity of the algorithm.